quyennNguyen/learningExperience/README.md

 # WHAT TO LEARN?

 #### Having a clear study plan is very crucial.
 Depending on your career choice, the study plan might vary.
-As for me, I want to become a Full Stack Web Developer.
+As for me, I want to become a Full Stack Developer.
 #### Generally, there are two main categories:

 ## _Intro to Computer Science:_
-#### You can find some useful information from either of these sources:
 * https://github.com/quyennNguyen/learningExperience/files/8527263/Computer.Science.Illuminated.pdf
 * Harvard's Free CS Course: https://www.edx.org/cs50